Alex - stock.adobe.com

 AT&T is far from the only company to have its Snowflake instance compromised.
 In late May, Snowflake said a threat actor tracked as UNC5537 used stolen credentials against a number of its database customers, primarily those with no MFA enabled.
 Credentials were obtained via infostealer malware as well as illicit purchase, and AT&T is only one of potentially 165 organizations that have had credentials exposed.

-In order to prevent similar identity threat campaigns from happening in the future, Snowflake last week launched features that enable administrators to make MFA mandatory throughout their organizations.
+To prevent similar identity threat campaigns from happening in the future, Snowflake last week launched features that enable administrators to make MFA mandatory throughout their organizations.
 Admins can choose to enforce MFA at an organizational level and monitor compliance, though it is not required for current customers.
-Snowflake said that in the near future it will require all new human users to have MFA enabled.
+Snowflake said that soon it will require all new human users to have MFA enabled.
 Experts had varying opinions about whether Snowflake's efforts went far enough to secure organizations.

 On this episode of the Risk & Repeat podcast, TechTarget editors Rob Wright and Alex Culafi discussed AT&T's breach as well as the latest news surrounding UNC5537's campaign against Snowflake customers.